hbhargava7/celltx/README.md

 - The derivative of the magnitude of an entity is given by a linear combination of the edge functions pointing to that entity node.
 - There will be as many equations as there are nodes in the system.

+## Installation

+**Installing the Package**

+After cloning this repository, issue the following command from the root directory.

+`python setup.py install`

+**Building Documentation**

+The documentation is managed with Sphinx.
+To build the documentation, issue the following from the root directory.

+`
+cd docs
+make html
+`

+To regenerate the docs automatically from from the docstrings, use `sphinx-apidoc`:

+`
+cd docs
+sphinx-apidoc -o source/ ../celltx/
+`